1886–87 Dumbarton F.C. season: Friendlies

-During the season, 28 'friendly' matches were played, including home and away ties against Rangers and 3rd LRV, matches against Lanarkshire Cup holders, Airdrie and Renfrewshire Cup holders, Abercorn and a two match north of Scotland tour in the New Year Holidays.
+During the season, 29 'friendly' matches were played, including home and away ties against Rangers and 3rd LRV, matches against Lanarkshire Cup holders, Airdrie; Renfrewshire Cup holders, Abercorn and Stirlingshire Cup holders East Stirling and a two match north of Scotland tour in the New Year Holidays.
 In addition, four matches were played against English opposition, including a north of England tour during Easter.
-In all, 9 were won, 7 drawn and 12 lost, scoring 61 goals and conceding 62.
+In all, 9 were won, 7 drawn and 13 lost, scoring 63 goals and conceding 67.